 The somewhat infamous Evergreen State College, where i earned my hard-fought degree, is often awarded magazine accolades to balance out the complaints and punchlines which appear in equal amounts -especially in Washington State.

-Despite the positivity of the article, the Greener PR folks never did leverage the High Times award of Top Counter Culture College award though there *was* some public and legislative backlash and whining).
+Despite the positivity of the article, the Greener PR folks never did utilize the High Times award of Top Counter Culture College award though there *was* some public and legislative backlash and whining).
 I contend that the HT article did more to increase applications from wide-open thinkers that make Evergreen unique than the vanilla US News or Seventeen magazine pablum which attracts lemmings (lemmings do not actually commit mass suicide BTW, the running off cliff thing is an urban legend propagated by none other than the Disney cartel).

 Anyhow, here’s some self-aggrandizing and safe coverage as skimmed/copied from Business Examiner (a newspaper covering south Puget Sound commerce etc.) obviously almost verbatim from the college’s official press release.
 Feel good everyone, feel good and pay up while Evergreen waters down.